schaueho/clojure-codekata/kata6-anagrams/doc/intro.md

 # Introduction to kata6-anagrams

-[Kata 6 FIX LINK](http://codekata.pragprog.com/2007/01/kata_six_anagram.html) is concerned with anagrams.
-An [anagram FIX LINK](https://en.wikipedia.org/anagrams) is a word that consists of characters which, when combined in a different order, form a different word.
+[Kata 6](http://codekata.pragprog.com/2007/01/kata_six_anagra.html) is concerned with anagrams.
+An [anagram](https://en.wikipedia.org/wiki/Anagram) is a word that consists of characters which, when combined in a different order, form a different word.
 Now, when I started out with this kata, I was sitting on a train without internet connection, so I just went ahead with what I remembered from a quick glance over the kata description I had done the week before.
 So I thought that all that needed to be solved was to determine whether two words were anagrams of each other.
 My initial idea how to solve this is to generate the sets of the characters of both words and compare those:

 	(defn remove-blanks [word]
          (str/replace word " " ""))